Kidney Stone Symptoms: Common Warning Signs and When to Seek Help

 Complete urinary obstruction occurs when stones block urine flow entirely.
 The affected kidney swells as urine backs up, causing severe, constant pain.
 This condition requires emergency intervention to preserve kidney function.
 Without treatment within hours, permanent kidney damage may result.

 Infection above an obstructed stone creates a medical emergency.
 The combination of blocked urine flow and bacterial infection can cause sepsis—a life-threatening bloodstream infection.
-Symptoms include fever above 38°C, chills, confusion, and rapid heartbeat alongside stone pain.
+Symptoms include fever above 38°C, chills, confusion, and a rapid heartbeat, along with stomach pain.

-Bilateral obstruction—stones blocking both kidneys simultaneously—prevents all urine production.
+Bilateral obstruction—stones blocking both kidneys simultaneously—prevents urine production altogether.
 This condition causes rapid toxin buildup in the blood.
 People with only one functioning kidney face similar risks from single-kidney obstruction.

 Persistent vomiting that prevents fluid intake compounds any kidney stone situation.
 Dehydration worsens stone pain and makes passage more difficult.
 Intravenous fluids and anti-nausea medications may help restore hydration and comfort.